AgbaD/BLyrics/README.md

 - [ ] web.py general genius web info
 - [ ] save.py for saving prefrences
 - [ ] autentication page
+- [ ] requests should retry about 5 times of it encounters an error

 ### Contributors
 @BlankGodd